johanbook/docs/docs/databases/orm.md

 Using an ORM comes with multiple potential drawbacks:

-- SQL queries are abstracted away.
-Meaning they are harder to inspect.
+- SQL queries are abstracted away meaning they are harder to inspect.
-- Suboptimal SQL queries might be generated compared to what a person could write by hand.
+- Suboptimal SQL queries might be generated compared to what a person would write by hand.